rexxars/eventsource-parser/README.md

 A streaming parser for [server-sent events/eventsource](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events), without any assumptions about how the actual stream of data is retrieved.
 It is intended to be a building block for clients and polyfills in javascript environments such as browsers, node.js and deno.

 You create an instance of the parser, and _feed_ it chunks of data - partial or complete, and the parse emits parsed messages once it receives a complete message.
+A TransformStream variant is also available for environments that support it (modern browsers, Node 18 and higher).

 ## Installation